 © Spirited Art

-If you want to combine this with a classic ice breaking game, there’s having colleagues draw or paint each other.
-A classic bonding exercise (and a lot easier to organise), this focuses on a collective creativity, and really getting to know your subject - trying to really capture what they’re about down on canvas or paper.
+If you want to combine this with a classic ice-breaking game, you can have colleagues draw or paint each other.
+A classic employee bonding exercise (and a lot easier to organize), this focuses on collective creativity, and really getting to know your subject - trying to really capture what they’re about down on canvas or paper.

-To put it simply, team building is a key part of modern office life.
-To really get employees to form close bonds with coworkers, open up and show their inner creativity, you have to organise activities fit for the whole team.
+To put it simply, team building is a key part of modern office life and an essential part of an effective employee engagement strategy.
+To really get employees to form close bonds with coworkers, open up and show their inner creativity, you have to organize activities fit for the whole team.
 It’s at that point that people will form really effective, productive teams at work, and keep these close bonds outside the office.
-Whether it’s regular art classes, or an annual go-karting afternoon, make sure you capture every moment together with fast and professional high-quality photography to solidify those relationships forever.
+Whether it’s regular art classes or an annual go-karting afternoon, make sure you capture every moment together with fast and professional high-quality photography to solidify those relationships forever.